Schorr Law Blog

 At Schorr Law, we have experience evaluating and resolving valuation disputes in a variety of matters, including eminant domain actions in California.
 To see if you qualify for a free 30-minute consultation regarding your matter, please contact real estate attorney Los Angeles by phone, email, or send us a message through our contact form.

-ALSO READ How To Challenge/Fight Eminent Domain in California
+ALSO READ Eminent Domain: Just Compensation in California

 See related blog posts: